Patrick Blanc – vertical gardens

 Installation at the Cité des Sciences et de l’Industrie, Paris, 1988; image courtesy of Patrick Blanc

-Water, either tap or recycled, is provided from the top by a watering system which constitutes an essential part of the green wall yet it is simple as a plastic hose, with small holes 2mm across every 10 cm, coupled with an irrigation timer.
+Water, either tap or recycled, is provided from the top by a watering system that constitutes an essential part of the green wall yet it is simple as a plastic hose, with small holes 2mm across every 10 cm, coupled with an irrigation timer.

-For Blanc, a vertical garden makes a better use of water than a traditional, horizontal, one because there is less percolation in the soil and, consequently, there is a larger percentage of water available for the vegetation.
+For Blanc, a vertical garden makes better use of water than a traditional, horizontal, one because there is less percolation in the soil and, consequently, there is a larger percentage of water available for the vegetation.

-Vertical gardens made this way are not much more expensive (about 15% on average) than a traditional facade system and provide both thermal insulation in winter and natural cooling in summer; nevertheless their maintenance costs are rather high, since they typically need maintenance works three times a year and some components, such as felt mats, should be periodically replaced, especially when installed outdoors.
+Vertical gardens made this way are not much more expensive (about 15% on average) than a traditional facade system and provide both thermal insulation in winter and natural cooling in summer; nevertheless, their maintenance costs are rather high, since they typically need maintenance works three times a year and some components, such as felt mats, should be periodically replaced, especially when installed outdoors.

 21st Century Museum of Contemporary Art, Kanazawa – Green Bridge installation (2004-2012)